lochbika/celltrack/README.md

  - iterative advection correction to account for displacement of cells with the mean wind field
  - support for splitting/merging tracks.
  - missing value support
- - output of several statistics about cells and tracks
+ - output of summary statistics for cells and tracks

 See doc/celltrack_doc.pdf for installing/usage infos and more detailed explanations of how it works.